Selindek/spring-data-jpa-acl/acl/README.md

 4. The permission decisions are happened in the DB side, so there is much less traffic between your application and the DB, and you can even use paginated queries on permission-filtered entities.
 5. It's compatible with Spring Data Jpa Repositories so the ACL is automatically applied for all standard repository methods.
 6. It's also compatible with Spring Data Rest.
 All of your restful endpoints are automatically secured by the ACL
+7. As a side-effect, you can use paginated queries on all property-collection endpoints under Spring Data Rest.
+(Property collections are also filtered by the ACL)

 ## Basics